-Concert work has featured his Rheingau Musik Festival debut in performances of Rossini’s Stabat Mater with Music Director Andrés Orozco-Estrada conducting the Frankfurt Radio Symphony Orchestra; a program of arias and duets by Boieldieu, Donizetti, and Rossini with Angela Meade and Vivica Genaux led by Antony Walker for Washington Concert Opera; Rodrigo in Rossini’s Otello with Opera Orchestra of New York and Moïse et Pharaon with The Collegiate Chorale both at Carnegie Hall; Gennaro in Lucrezia Borgia at Bel Canto at Caramoor with the Orchestra of St. Luke’s; Rossini’s Petite Messe Solennelle with the New York Choral Society at Lincoln Center; and Handel’s Messiah with the National Symphony Orchestra at the Kennedy Center and at Oslo’s Den Norske Opera.
+Concert work has featured a Rheingau Musik Festival debut in performances of Rossini’s Stabat Mater with Music Director Andrés Orozco-Estrada conducting the Frankfurt Radio Symphony Orchestra; a program of arias and duets by Boieldieu, Donizetti, and Rossini with Angela Meade and Vivica Genaux led by Antony Walker for Washington Concert Opera; Rodrigo in Rossini’s Otello with Opera Orchestra of New York and Moïse et Pharaon with The Collegiate Chorale both at Carnegie Hall; Gennaro in Lucrezia Borgia at Bel Canto at Caramoor with the Orchestra of St. Luke’s; Rossini’s Petite Messe Solennelle with the New York Choral Society at Lincoln Center; and Handel’s The Messiah with the National Symphony Orchestra at the Kennedy Center and at Oslo’s Den Norske Opera.
 He has also appeared as a guest artist for the Deutsche AIDS-Stiftung Gala.

 Awards include First Prize in the 2010 Savonlinna Opera Festival International Singing Competition, First Prize in the 2012 Gerda Lissner Foundation Singing Competition, Top Prize winner of the 2013 Opera Index Award, and an Encouragement Award in the memory of Charles Anthony from the George London Foundation.

 He is a graduate of The Ohio State University with degrees in both Vocal and Bassoon Performance.